-Safety remains the Company's first priority and underpins every aspect of its operations.
-During the Regulatory Year, the Company continued to participate, alongside other key organisations, in 'Crucial Crew', which is a schools-based safety initiative that teaches children to recognise and avoid situations that put them in danger, such as climbing electricity pylons and fishing near power lines.
-The Company's safety programme includes Crucial Crew events, school visits, participation in safety days, and the "prison me - no way" campaign.
-The programme is delivered by two dedicated safety presenters who promote the safety messages through an interactive presentation, which includes focus on children being aware of their surroundings and the dangers of electricity and is also supported through an interactive website and mobile phone game.
+Safety remains the Company's first priority and underpins all operations.
+During the Regulatory Year, the Company continued to deliver its regular series of school safety presentations and, alongside other key organisations, participated in 'Crucial Crew', which is a schools-based safety initiative that teaches children to recognise and avoid situations that put them in danger, with those initiatives reaching thousands of pupils.